-Add or create a Wi-Fi profile if you’re using Wi-Fi then click Prepare.
+Add or create a Wi-Fi profile if you use Wi-Fi, then click Prepare.

 If asked to allow changes to your certificate trust settings, enter your credentials and click Update Settings.

-Click Erase when prompted that the configurator couldn’t perform the action because the device has already been prepared.
+Click Erase when prompted that the configurator couldn't act because the device has already been prepared.

-If you receive an error message, run through the preparation process once again, accepting the defaults.
+If you receive an error message, repeat the preparation process, accepting the defaults.
 You should notice that your Apple Business Manager organization info was automatically added.

 Once the Apple TV finishes wiping, log into ABM or ASM.
 The device should now be registered to your ABM or ASM account.
 Assign the Apple TV to the correct MDM server by clicking Edit MDM server and selecting the MDM server you want it to join.